Gather Me

 ©2022 Glory Edim (P)2022 Random House AudioResumo da Crítica

-“Gather Me is a full and beautiful portrait of a full life that has been buoyed by an expansive, and ever-growing love for words, and for language.
-What a gift, to have that love reflected outwards.”—Hanif Abdurraqib, author of There’s Always This Year
+“Gather Me is a beautiful portrait of a full life that has been buoyed by an expansive, and ever-growing love for words and for language.
+What a gift, to have that love reflected outward.”—Hanif Abdurraqib, author of There’s Always This Year